 - In a large bowl, combine the chopped tomatoes, garlic, olive oil, vinegar, red pepper flakes, kosher salt and any veggies you aren't cooking.
 (So any uncooked veggies from the list below would be added here.)

-- Toss the pasta, cooked veggies, and reserved pasta water in the cooking pot.
+- Toss the pasta, cooked veggies, and reserved water in the cooking pot.
 Cook together for about 2 minutes, until the water is thick and clings to the pasta.
 If you are adding parmesan put it in now.

 - Pour the pasta into the bowl with the tomatoes.
 Add the basil.
 Toss everything together.
 Serve.